N=1 Supergravity BPS Domain Walls on K\"ahler-Ricci Soliton: Vacuum Structure Near Orbifold Point

 \section{Vacuum Structure Near Orbifold Point}

-Before turning to the main discussion of this section, let us first mention two quantities which are useful for our analysis around the orbifold point, namely the origin.
+In this section, some aspects of the vacua on the K\"ahler-Ricci orbifold are discussed.
+We particularly consider those aspects near the origin (which is the orbifold point), since around $\xi \to +\infty$ the soliton becomes the K\"ahler-Einstein geometry $\,{\mathrm{\lC P}}^{n -1}$ which has been studied in \cite{GZ}.\\ Before turning to the main discussion of this section, let us first mention two quantities which are useful for our analysis around the orbifold point, namely the origin.
 These are the $U(1)$ connection and the K\"ahler potential related to the metric (\ref{nearzerosoliton}) of the theory given by

 respectively where $v \equiv 2\,{\mathrm{ln}} \vert \xi \vert^2$ and $c$ is a real constant.
 Here, the order $1-\mu /\Lambda = p/q$ satisfies the conditions given in Theorem \ref{Korbi}.\\ Firstly, we consider the case where the scalar potential (\ref{V}) is Morse function.
 Let $p_0 \equiv (\xi_0,\bar{\xi}_0)$ be a ground state and exists around the origin.
 We assume that $p_0 \ne 0$ and it is not an orbifold point.
 Then, for the cases 1 and 2 of Theorem \ref{Korbi}, it might be possible to have a situation described in Theorem \ref{LemmaVmorse} if the condition (\ref{paritycon}) is fulfilled.
 In the massless case, the case 1 can be easily seen, but it might be not possible for the case 2 if the sign of both $B\left(\sigma(\tau)^{-\mu /\Lambda} \vert \xi \vert^2 \right)$ and $\dot{B}\left(\sigma(\tau)^{-\mu /\Lambda} \vert \xi \vert^2 \right)$ could not be altered after $\tau = 1/2\Lambda$.
 For the case 3 of Theorem \ref{Korbi} and Lemma \ref{Korbi1}, the condition (\ref{paritycon}) does not exist since there is no K\"ahler geometry in $\tau > 1/2\Lambda$.\\ Secondly, if the scalar potential (\ref{V}) is Morse-Bott function, then we might have the situations stated in Theorem \ref{Modmorselemma} for the cases 1 and 2 of Theorem \ref{Korbi}.
 However, only the situation 1 in Theorem \ref{Modmorselemma} are possible for the case 3 of Theorem \ref{Korbi} and Lemma \ref{Korbi1} because no K\"ahler geometry exists after the singularity at $\tau = 1/2\Lambda$.\\ In the following we simply take a simple case near $\tau \to + \infty$.
 So, it is valid only for the cases 1 and 2 of Theorem \ref{Korbi}.
 Since $\xi \approx 0$, then the quantities in (\ref{U1conex}) are simplified to